- We Are

 - We Provide

 We purchased a battery electric school bus from The Lion Electric Co.
-They’ve been manufacturing school buses since 2011 and began selling their electric bus, after two years of testing, in January, 2016.
-As of July, 2017, they have delivered 70 in Canada and 30 in the U.S., with another 50 set to be delivered by the end of 2017.
-The eLion bus is 100 percent electrically powered and seats up to 72 students.
+They’ve been manufacturing school buses since 2011 and began selling their electric bus, after two years of testing, in January 2016.
+As of July 2017, they had delivered 70 in Canada and 30 in the U.S. The eLion bus is 100 percent electrically powered and seats up to 72 students.
 It has a conventionally-fueled cabin-space heater for winter use which is projected to use about 100 gallons of diesel fuel per year.
 The eLion space heater emits far fewer emissions while idling than a traditional diesel-fueled bus.

 The bus is powered by Great River Energy’s Revolt program, which sources 100 percent of the energy used to power an electric vehicle with wind.
 We do this by retiring renewable energy credits, which is an accounting method used to ensure the energy generated by a wind plant goes to the school bus – and other electric vehicles in our territory.